Galeria-Kaufhof/ha-jobs/README.md

     GET    /jobs/:jobType/latest    @de.kaufhof.hajobs.JobsController.latest(jobType)
     GET    /jobs/:jobType/:jobId    @de.kaufhof.hajobs.JobsController.status(jobType, jobId)

-Use your preferred dependency injection mechanism to provide the managed `JobsController` to your `GlobalSettings`:
+Use your preferred dependency injection mechanism to provide the managed `JobsController` to your application.
+Either by adding a new module to your application.conf or to your `ApplicationLoader`s load function.

 ```scala
 val jobManager = ... // the JobManager